alimate/alimate.github.io/_posts/2020-4-24-thread-local-random.md

 Basically, processors tend to cache a few other values along with the requested one.
 This *spatial locality* optimization usually improves both throughput and latency of memory access.

-However, **when two or more threads are competing for the same cache line, multithreading may have a counter productive effect.**
+However, **when two or more threads are competing for the same cache line, multithreading may have a counterproductive effect.**

 To better understand this, let's suppose that the following variables are residing in the same cache line:
 {% highlight java %}